OllieMoss/history_of_computing/README.md

 ### Bugs
 1. A bug where the nav bar wasnt presenting correctly in a mobile phone screen size - fixed: Fixed by remaking the original nav bar into a burger button with a small animation. (note: I'm happy that I decided to create something new as I think now this is much better than the first iteration.)
+2. Bug where if the written content box is vertically longer than the picture nect to it the next ".left" content box will not sit on the left side of the page - fixes: ensure that the picture being used is of a good size and to make sure the wortten content is not longer the than photo.